MosNes/fantasy-football-draft/README.txt

 This site provides an easy way to find a reburbished electronic item, add it to your cart and purchase the item at your convenience as long as the item is still available.

 ## The Requirements
+- Use React for the front end.
-- Use Node.js and Express.js to create a RESTful API.
+- Use GraphQL with a Node.js and Express.js server.
-- Use a template engine such as Handlebars.js.
-- Use MySQL and the Sequelize ORM for the database.
+- Use MongoDB and the Mongoose ODM for the database.
-- Must include authenication (cookies and express-session).
-- Use at least one new library, package, or technology that we haven't discuss.
+- Use queries and mutations for retrieving, adding, updating, and deleting data.
+- Be deployed using Heroku (with data).
 - Have both GET and Post routes for retrieving and adding new data.
-- Have a polished, responsive, interactive UI.
+- Have a polished UI.
-- Deploy using Heroku (with data).
-- Must have a folder structure that meets the MVC paradigm.
+- Be responsive.
+- Be interactive (i.e., accept and respond to user input).
+- Include authentication (JWT).
-- Must portect API keys and sensitive information with environment variables.
+- Protect sensitive API key information on the server.
-- Have a clean repository that meets quality coding standards.
+- Have a clean repository that meets quality coding standards (file structure, naming conventions, best practices for class and id naming conventions, indentation, quality comments, etc.).
-- Have a quality README.
+- Have a high-quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

 ## User Story
-AS A Technology enthusiast I WANT to shop for and buy repaired/refurbished electronics SO THAT I can find tools I need at a reasonable price.
+User Story:
+AS A football fanatic I WANT to play a game amongst friends, associates, or even meet new friends while competing with their knowledge of the game SO THAT I enjoy NFL sunday’s even when my team sucks.

-GIVEN a dashboard with a search input WHEN I search for an item THEN I am presented with various products that I can choose from to purchase WHEN I am not trying to purchase the products at the very moment, I can save them to my personal cart that is saved under my account and revisit it at my choosing.
+GIVEN a team with 16 spots, I will draft players by using the search input in my dashboard.
+WHEN I am presented with various players of different positions, I can choose and  add them to my team.
+WHEN my team roster is full I can drop players and pick up new  players.

 ## 🛠️ Installation Steps
 The project was uploaded to GitHub at the following [repository] (https://github.com/u276875/BringTheTech.git)